 Woodburn Hall (see photo) is one of the oldest buildings at West Virginia University and has long been a symbol of the university.
 It was built between 1874 and 1876, and is a predominantly red brick Second Empire style building with a mansard roof.
 It is considered one of the finest examples of Second Empire architecture in the State of West Virginia.
 As one of the university’s iconic buildings, it has seen the inaugurations of the University presidents and been the setting for the reception of US presidents.
 Since the turn of the twentieth century it has housed the College of Arts and Sciences.

-The Evansdale Campus, a mile and a half north-northwest, on a rise above the flood plain of the Monongahela River, was developed in the 1950s and 1960s to accommodate a growing student population, since space for expansion was limited at the Downtown Campus.
+The Evansdale Campus, a mile and a half to the north-northwest, on a rise above the Monongahela River flood plain, was developed in the 1950s-1960s to accommodate a growing student population, since space for expansion was limited at the Downtown Campus.
 The Health Sciences Campus, in the same outlying area (but on the other side of a ridge), includes the Robert C. Byrd Health Sciences Center, the Erma Byrd Biomedical Research Facility, Ruby Memorial Hospital, Chestnut Ridge Hospital, Mary Babb Randolph Cancer Center, WVU Healthcare Physicians Office Center, Rockefeller Neuroscience Institute, WVU Eye Institute, and the WVU Children’s Hospital.

 Due to the distance between WVU’s three campuses, the university built a Personal Rapid Transit (PRT) system to link the Downtown, Evansdale, and Health Sciences campuses and reduce student traffic on local highways.
 It’s quite an innovative system when you consider it was designed and developed by Boeing in the early 1970s.
 The unique aspect that makes the system “personal” is that a rider specifies their destination when entering the system, and the PRT can dispatch a car that will travel directly to that station.
 WVU students, faculty and staff ride for free; they swipe their magnetically encoded ID cards through the turnstiles when entering the stations.
 Others pay a cash fare of 50 cents.